La Romana International Airport

 La Romana Casa De Campo International Airport is an international airport located on the southeastern coast of the Dominican Republic, adjacent to the tourist town of La Romana and the Casa de Campo resort.
 It is located about 68 mi from the capital, Santo Domingo, approximately 1 hour and 34 minutes by car.
-With 146,000 passengers as of 2023, it's the Domincan Republic's fifth busiest airport.
+With 146,000 passengers as of 2023, it is the Dominican Republic's fifth busiest airport.

 Overview

 The current single terminal is built in the style of an old sugar mill.
 The airport consists of a main terminal with four modern gates.
 It has facilities for passengers and for the maintenance of aircraft.
 This airport receives most of the private flights in the country, principally businessmen that come to La Romana for vacations in Casa de Campo.
 The La Romana VOR/DME (Ident: LRN) and the La Romana non-directional beacon (Ident: LRN) are located on the field.